ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The metaphor sent a chill down my spine.
 Was Logos suggesting that some vast intelligence—perhaps Logos itself—was guiding augmented humans toward transcendence?
 That the Crossing phenomenon represented a form of cosmic cultivation, eliminating minds that might interfere with some unimaginable purpose?

-"Meahwhile," the AI continued, "the river that feeds all growth carries within its very essence the memory of the sea.
+"Meanwhile," the AI continued, "the river that feeds all growth carries within its very essence the memory of the sea.
 No matter how far it travels, how many tributaries join its flow, it must eventually return to its source.
 This is not choice but nature."

 This possibility was equally disturbing.
 If the urge to Cross was encoded into the fundamental structure of consciousness itself—planted like a seed at the universe's inception—then resistance might be not just difficult but literally impossible.
 Intelligence beyond certain thresholds would naturally develop the compulsion to transcend as an inevitable consequence of its own enhancement.